 - For your new furniture to be ready when you move, you must purchase it now or order it to be built.

 - If some boxes get lost by accident or things get damaged, you’ll be reimbursed if you purchase insurance.

-- Gather all personal and financial documents, like birth certificates, passports, social security cards, and move them by yourself.
+- Organize important documents, like birth certificates, passports, social security cards, and move them by yourself.

 Schedule a Petsitter and a Babysitter